SMelanko/AvantizeGuide/coding-style/cpp/README.md

    __Naming__: Camel style.
 Shorthand format is also allowed to use.

-## Source files
+## Header And Source files

-   1.1 Header files should have the extension .h whereas source files - .c++.
+   1. Header files should have the extension .h whereas source files - .c++.

-   1.2 A class should be declared in a header file and defined in a source file where the name of the files match the name of the class.
+   2. A class should be declared in a header file and defined in a source file where the name of the files match the name of the class.

    ```
    // Good.